While getting an audience to listen is challenging, presenting data they understand and connect with will make presentations more impactful.

 But present too much of it or do it incorrectly, and you risk overloading your audience and losing their attention.

-Here are three ways to add data to a presentation without ruining it ⬇️
+Here are two ways to add data to a presentation without ruining it ⬇️

 Misleading data is one of the fastest ways to lose your audience's attention and, more importantly, their trust.